 All three of these tours are offered by Magical Trip, a boutique travel agency offering small local-led tours in Thailand and Japan.
 I’ve been on their Shinjuku food tour in Tokyo and their Gion food tour in Kyoto and enjoyed them both.

 As of this writing, Magical Trip has a perfect 5-star rating on TripAdvisor with almost 1,400 reviews.

-There is so much amazing food to be had in Bangkok that this list of 12 barely scratches the surface.
+There is so much amazing food in Bangkok that this list of twelve barely scratches the surface.
 But I do hope it gives you a few ideas and points you in the right direction.

-Thanks for reading and we hope you enjoy these awesome eateries in Bangkok!
-If you need more help in planning your trip, then you can refer to the excerpts from our Bangkok travel guide below.
+Thanks for reading and we hope you enjoy these awesome restaurants in Bangkok!